-This is the easiest way to overspend – trying to invite everyone to you wedding.
+Inviting too many guests is an easy way to overspend. wedding.
 While you do not want to hurt anyone’s feelings, your budget really is something that matters.
 If you can only afford for 50 people to attend, then just pair down the list and have only that many there on your wedding.

 3. CHANGE THE DATE

-The typical “wedding season” is the spring and summer months.
-If you change your date to be “off-season” you might find that venues might charge less.
+Wedding season is during the spring and summer months.
+If you plan your wedding off-season, you may find that venues charge less.
 Plan a November wedding and you can incorporate those gorgeous fall colors and might get that hotel ballroom you want.

 You can also use the time of the year to take care of decorations for you!
-For instance, if you get married in December or January, many churches are beautifully decorated with flowers, trees and lights – bringing in FREE decor!
+For instance, if you get married in December or January, many churches are beautifully decorated with flowers, trees, and lights – that is FREE decor!
 The same may hold true for your venue.
 They might have trees or other items decorating the space – and you won’t pay anything for them!